doodlewind/react-ssd1306/docs/tutorial.md

 }
 ```

 By using ParcelJS, all the JavaScript code we mentioned above, can be bundled and run directly inside your web browser, without any modification.
-That’s the real power of “Learn once, write anywhere”.
+That’s the real power of "Learn once, write anywhere".

 ## Resources
 The entire project code example, is in the [react-ssd1306](https://github.com/doodlewind/react-ssd1306) repository.
 If you find it interesting, stars are welcomed.
 There’re also some helpful reference links: